Chamomile for Dogs

 Chamomile is safe for dogs.
 When administered in moderation and with due diligence, this herbal medicine can indeed be of benefit to our furry friends.
 Its bioactive compounds, such as bisabolol and chamazulene address issues like anxiety, digestive discomfort, inflammatory bowel disease, and mild skin irritations.

-chamomile safe for dogs?
+Chamomile safe for dogs?

 While you can brew this herb as a tea, it is advisable to choose chamomile-infused treats specially formulated for dogs.
 Chamomile tea blends commonly include other plant extracts that could pose risks to dogs.
 Otherwise, just ensure that the chamomile tea is free from any additives, sweeteners, or caffeine.
 Dogs do not process these substances the way humans do, and they can be harmful to them.
 Additionally,